Aisam-ul-Haq Qureshi: 2024–2025: Last Davis Cup and retirement

 In April, Qureshi alongside Hernández took part in 2024 Sánchez-Casal Cup, a Challenger 75 event.
 They were the 1st seeded pair at the event.
 They won their first round and quarterfinal matches in straight sets over the pairs of Ivan Gakhov / Ryan Nijboer and Karol Drzewiecki / Szymon Walkow, respectively.
 They eventually lost in the semifinals to the eventual champion Spanish pair of Daniel Rincón and Oriol Roca Batalla, 7–6^{(7–4)}, 3–6, [3–10].
 Despite this performance his ranking continued its downfall.
 He dropped to 183rd rank on the week ending on 8 April after losing in the first round of the 2024 Open Comunidad de Madrid.
 This was his lowest rank since the week ending 30 July in 2007.
 The following week, the Pak-Spanish pair played at the 2024 Open Comunidad de Madrid, where they lost in the first round in straight sets to the unseeded pair of Marco Bortolotti and Sergio Martos Gornés, 2–6, 6–7^{(3–7)}.
-Qureshi did not played a professional match for the next two months.
+Qureshi did not play a professional match for the next two months.
 As a consequence of which, on the week ending 24 June, Aisam dropped out of the ATP doubles ranking Top 200, after 860 weeks.

 In July, Qureshi played at the 2024 Iași Open, where he was the defending champion alongside Nicolás Barrientos, but only Qureshi chose to defend his title, partnering Dmitry Popko.
 They lost in the first round to Alexandru Jecan and Szymon Walków in straight sets, 2–6, 6–7^{(3–7)}.
 Over the following two weeks, he again partnered Hernández to play at the 2024 Dutch Open and 2024 Internazionali di Tennis Città di Verona.
 They end up losing their opening round matches in both the tournament.
 After these tournaments, he took a hiatus of nearly two months.
-His doubles ranking took a hit of this, he not only dropped out of Top 300, but also out of Top 400.
+His doubles ranking took a hit as a result, he not only dropped out of Top 300, but also out of Top 400.
 This was his first week out of the doubles Top 400 after 914 weeks or since 1 October 2006.

 In September, Qureshi returned to play a doubles match at 2024 Davis Cup World Group II.
 He played alongside Aqeel Khan.
-However, the pair lost the crucial and decisive doubles match against the pair of Darian King and Haydn Lewis in a three set match, 6–7^{(3–7)}, 7–6^{(7–1)}, 2–6.
+However, the pair lost the crucial and decisive doubles match against the pair of Darian King and Haydn Lewis in three sets, 6–7^{(3–7)}, 7–6^{(7–1)}, 2–6.
 In the end, Pakistan lost their tie against Barbados, 1–3.